Special Educational Needs (SEN) Information Report

 - Where necessary, pupils are provided with personalised resources to enhance their learning.

-- Pupils who display a speech, language and communication need are referred to the speech and language therapy service (SALT).
+- Pupils who display a speech, language and communication difficulty are referred to the schools’ speech and language therapy service (SALT).

 - Providing their need meets the SALT criteria, they will be assessed by a speech and language therapist and given specific language targets.

 - A member of staff, who has been trained by the speech and language therapist, will conduct weekly sessions focusing on the targets set.

 - The speech and language therapist will review pupil progress regularly against their personal targets.